Sophie Freud: Research

 A primary focus of Freud's life's research alongside her social work activities was on re-investigating the work of her grandfather regarding women and narcissism.
 In the 1970s, she conducted surveys of women on their "passions" and the things they felt strongly about, showing that Sigmund Freud was incorrect in his claim that only men have "true passion".

 Personal life

-Freud was the last surviving granddaughter of Sigmund Freud, who she visited regularly on Sundays when she was a child.
+Freud was the last surviving granddaughter of Sigmund Freud, whom she visited regularly on Sundays when she was a child.
 She was a feminist who pushed for women's rights in academia and fought against the presumption that a woman who became pregnant would be unable to continue with education or, in her case, professional social work activities.

 Freud married Paul Loewenstein (1921–1992) in 1945; the couple had three children.
 They divorced in 1985 and Freud reverted to using her maiden name.
-On June 3, 2022, Freud died of pancreatic cancer at her home in Lincoln, Massachusetts.
+On June 3, 2022, Freud died of pancreatic cancer at her home in Lincoln, Massachusetts, aged 97.